 Our research-based approach to building resilience focuses on helping children learn to be proactive leaders, strengthen their social connections, and bounce back from difficult experiences.
 Childhood resilience is associated with improved behavior, peer relationships, family functioning, and academic engagement—all of which lead to a healthy transition to adulthood.

 The Resilience Builder Program® was developed by our Founder and President of the Board, Dr. Mary Alvord, and colleagues in the 1990s.
 It is a group therapy program that has been clinically proven to help children in private practice.
 It is designed to help youth bounce back from the challenges in their lives by increasing confidence, self-esteem, self-control, and the use of coping strategies.

 Group activities help develop the following specific protective factors associated with resilience:

 Achievements and talents

 Each session encourages self-awareness, flexible thinking, and social competence.
 Through discussion, role-play, and other hands-on techniques, group members learn about self-talk, personal space awareness, problem solving, anger/anxiety management, friendship skills, and other topics essential to well-being and social success.

 Relaxation techniques including calm breathing, visualization, progressive muscle relaxation, and yoga enhance self-regulation.
 And at-home practice, community field trips, and a parent involvement component help group members generalize what they learn to the world outside the group.

 Our new curriculum is built on the successes of the Resilience Builder Program® and adapts its evidence-based approach to the classroom environment.
-It will focus on helping children develop the same protective factors and use activities and techniques essential to mental wellness and social success.
-It will still include at-home practice and letters to parents with tips on building resilience skills.
-The lessons themselves will be segmented into shorter activities to facilitate its implementation alongside the standard academic curriculum.
+It helps children develop the same protective factors, such as self-regulation and the use of coping strategies.
+We also provide resources for parents on building resilience skills at home.
+The lessons themselves are segmented into shorter activities to facilitate its implementation alongside the standard academic curriculum.